BYUcs236ta/cs236_Decker_Goodrich/Lab3.md

 ---
 ### Part 0: Recap
 1. Thus far we have taken a .txt file and turned it into a vector of "Tokens".
 We then took that vector and verified that the code is valid.
 We then used those tokens to create a DatalogProgram object.
 2. This is a really cool project.
 After you finish with project 3 you will have a complete programming language (We will add more functionality in projects 4 and 5).
-A programming language needs 2 things projects 1, 2a, 2b defined the syntax and projects 3, 4, and 5 will define the meaning
+A programming language needs 2 things Syntax and Meaning.
+Projects 1, 2a, 2b defined the syntax and Projects 3, 4, and 5 will define the meaning
-3. You are amazing!

 ---
 ### Part 1: What is a relation

 1. A relation is comprised of 3 parts.
 	1. Name
 	2. Header